Gundam Evolve: 03 – GF13-017NJII God Gundam

 The third Evolve clip is about G Gundam.
-It features Domon Kasshu, who is practicing T'ai chi with the God Gundam.
+It features Domon Kasshu, who is practicing tai chi with the God Gundam.
 However suddenly Rain Mikamura appears in the Rising Gundam and attacks him because he was away for two days.
 He tells her he was only training but she believes that he was off chasing skirts, and the two fight.
 Trying to end the battle, Domon attacks with the God Gundam's God Finger (actually the Sekiha Tenkyo-Ken), causing Rain to counter with the Rising Gundam's Rising Finger (actually Rising's own rendition of the Sekiha Tenkyo-Ken) attack.
 Both attacks clash together with an immense power, but Rain's attack breaks through.
 When the smoke clears, Rising Gundam is performing Tai Chi while God Gundam looks on, with insults like "Womanizer" and "Lazy Bum" written all over its head.

-(It's worth noting that nothing within the actual G Gundam series implies Rising can perform a Finger attack in the manner shown; in the series, the Rising Gundam's strongest attack is the Rising Arrow, which is fired from the beam bow on its left arm.
+(Note that nothing within the actual G Gundam series implies Rising can perform a Finger attack in the manner shown; in the series, the Rising Gundam's strongest attack is the Rising Arrow, which is fired from the beam bow on its left arm.
 Likewise, Rain being able to outmatch Domon in actual Gundam combat seems strictly for comedy.
 However, the design documents of the Rising Gundam do include a Rising Finger attack at well, though Rain is never shown to have trained to use it.)